Why Curiosity Matters More Than Ever

 1. Question Everything

-At Skunk Works, one of Macheret’s teams discovered a way to reduce energy waste in a plasma generator by questioning a design everyone thought was “final.”
+- At Skunk Works, one of Macheret’s teams discovered methods to reduce energy waste in a plasma generator by asking about a design that everyone thought was “final.”
 Their tweaks improved efficiency by over 10%—a big deal in aerospace terms.

 The lesson: even a “finished” design isn’t sacred.